 The Petersfield, England, native said that he has now fallen into a role of a "roving reporter," and has had his position title upgraded to tourism ambassador.
 While in Australia he also worked on a six-part series with National Geographic and was involved in an Australian children's show called "Totally Wild."

-But his time did have its share of dangers.
-What was likely Southall’s most frightening moment on Hamilton Island came when he was stung by an irukandji jellyfish – a tiny and extremely venomous sea creature, which are often no larger than a fingernail.
+But his time did not have its share of dangers.
+What was likely Southall's most frightening moment on Hamilton Island came when he was stung by an irukandji jellyfish - a tiny and extremely venomous sea creature, which are often no larger than a fingernail.

 "I was enjoying a post-Christmas jet ski session with some friends at a quiet beach on Hamilton Island," he wrote on his blog at the time.
 "As I climbed off the back of the ski and onto the beach, I felt a small bee-like sting on my forearm."